 — In the case of fast BSS transition, derive PMK-R0s and PMK-R1s.

-— Derive a fresh pairwise transient key (PTK) from the PMK or, in the case of fast BSS transition, from the PMK-R1, the derived PTK including the key derivation key (KDK) if WUR frame protection is negotiated.(11ba)
+— Derive a fresh pairwise transient key (PTK) from the PMK or, in the case of fast BSS transition, from the PMK-R1.
+The derived PTK includes the key derivation key (KDK) under the conditions defined in 12.6.1.1.6 (PTKSA).

-— If WUR frame protection is negotiated, derive a fresh WTK from the KDK.(11ba)
+—Derive a fresh WTK from the KDK(11ba) under the conditions defined in 12.6.1.1.6 (PTKSA).

-— Install the pairwise encryption and integrity keys, and if WUR frame protection is negotiated, the WTK.(11ba)
+— Install the pairwise encryption and integrity keys, and the WTK.(11ba), if derived.

 — Transport the group (#1349)keys and sequence number from Authenticator to Supplicant and install the (#1349)group keys and sequence number in the STA and, if not already installed, in the AP.